Thirumal-Palwai/violet/edk2/CryptoPkg/Library/OpensslLib/openssl/krb5/doc/admin/admin_commands/kadmind.rst

 **-nofork**
     causes the server to remain in the foreground and remain associated to the terminal.
-In normal operation, you should allow the server to place itself in the background.

 **-proponly**
-    causes the server to only listen and respond to Kerberos slave incremental propagation polling requests.
-This option can be used to set up a hierarchical propagation topology where a slave KDC provides incremental updates to other Kerberos slaves.
+    causes the server to only listen and respond to Kerberos replica incremental propagation polling requests.
+This option can be used to set up a hierarchical propagation topology where a replica KDC provides incremental updates to other Kerberos replicas.

 **-port** *port-number*
     specifies the port on which the administration server listens for